* U.S. Fed rate decision expected at 1800 GMT

 * Fed rate trajectory in focus, balance sheet reduction seen

-LONDON, Sept 20 (Reuters) - Germany's 10-year bond yield hovered near recent five-week highs on Wednesday as investors awaited the conclusion of a U.S. Federal Reserve meeting for clues on whether another interest rate rise is likely this year.
+LONDON, Sept 20 (Reuters) - Euro zone government bond yields nudged down on Wednesday as investors awaited the conclusion of a U.S. Federal Reserve meeting for clues on whether another interest rate rise is likely this year.

 Caught between a lull in U.S. inflation and a stronger global economy, the Fed is expected to signal whether it will raise rates for a third time this year or back off until prices rise more briskly.

 What it says is important for the outlook for monetary policy in the euro zone, since any statement that points to another rate hike this year could lift the dollar against the euro.